openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 A compile-time error occurs if neither produces an appropriate expression type.

-The rules that determine whether a *target type* allows an implicit *conversion* vary for different *kinds of contexts* and forms of non-standalone expressions,.
+The rules that determine whether a *target type* allows an implicit *conversion* vary for different kinds of contexts and types of expressions.
-The *target type* can influence not only the type of the expression but, in some cases, also its runtime behavior.
+The *target type* can influence not only the type of the expression but also, in some cases, its runtime behavior.

+Some cases of conversion require action at runtime to check the validity of conversion, or to translate the runtime expression value into a form that is appropriate for the new type *T*.

 .. index::
    runtime behavior
    conversion

-Kinds of contexts are:
+Contexts can be of the following kinds:

--  :ref:`Assignment-like Contexts`: where an expression value is bound to a variable.
+-  :ref:`Assignment-like Contexts` where the expression value is bound to a variable.

--  :ref:`String Operator Contexts`: ``string`` concatenation (`+` operator).
+-  :ref:`String Operator Contexts` with ``string`` concatenation (`+` operator).

--  :ref:`Numeric Operator Contexts`: all numeric operators (`+`, `-`, and so on).
+-  :ref:`Numeric Operator Contexts` with all numeric operators (`+`, `-`, etc.).

--  :ref:`Casting Contexts and Conversions`: conversion of an expression value to a type explicitly specified by a cast expression (see :ref:`Cast Expressions`).
+-  :ref:`Casting Contexts and Conversions`. i.e., the conversion of an expression value to a type explicitly specified by a cast expression (see :ref:`Cast Expressions`).

+|

 .. _Assignment-like Contexts: